Best Amazon Prime Day 2018 deals: Headphones, audio and speakers

 - How to shop with Alexa on Prime Day

-Discuss: Best Amazon Prime Day 2018 audio deals: All Echo speakers on sale now, Bose discounts soon
+Discuss: Best Amazon Prime Day 2018 audio deals: Sonos One, Bose headphone discounts, all Echo speakers on sale

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.